eripe970/mmaction2/configs/skeleton/posec3d/custom_dataset_training.md

 2. Then, you will collect all the pickle files into one list for training (and, of course, for validation) and save them as a single file (like `custom_dataset_train.pkl` or `custom_dataset_val.pkl`).
 At that time, you finalize preparing annotation files for your custom dataset.

-3. Next, you may use the following script (with some alterations according to your needs) for training as shown in [PoseC3D/Train](https://github.com/open-mmlab/mmaction2/blob/master/configs/skeleton/posec3d/README.md#train): `python tools/train.py configs/skeleton/posec3d/slowonly_r50_u48_240e_ntu120_xsub_keypoint.py --work-dir work_dirs/slowonly_r50_u48_240e_ntu120_xsub_keypoint --validate --test-best --gpus 2 --seed 0 --deterministic`:
+3. Next, you may use the following script (with some alterations according to your needs) for training as shown in [PoseC3D/Train](https://github.com/open-mmlab/mmaction2/blob/master/configs/skeleton/posec3d/README.md#train): `python tools/train.py configs/skeleton/posec3d/slowonly_r50_u48_240e_ntu120_xsub_keypoint.py --work-dir work_dirs/slowonly_r50_u48_240e_ntu120_xsub_keypoint --seed 0 --deterministic`:

    - Before running the above script, you need to modify the variables to initialize with your newly made annotation files: